paybondpaybond

 For MCP-native hosts, the matching sandbox tools are paybond_bootstrap_sandbox_guardrail and paybond_submit_sandbox_guardrail_evidence.

 Paybond does not assume a specific model provider or agent framework.
-The only assumption is that your host can launch a stdio MCP server and speak MCP tool calls.
+The only assumption is that your host can speak MCP tool calls, either over stdio or Streamable HTTP.

 Install